Reagan Field

 Johnny Reagan Field is a baseball venue in Murray, Kentucky, United States.
-It is home to the Murray State Racers baseball team of the NCAA Division I Ohio Valley Conference.
+It is home to the Murray State Racers baseball team of the NCAA Division I Missouri Valley Conference.
 The venue is named for Murray State alumnus and former baseball coach Johnny Reagan.
 Built in 1989, it has a capacity of 800 spectators.

 History

 The field was built in 1988–1989 and hosted its first game on March 11, 1989, in which Murray State lost to Eastern Illinois 13–11.

 Naming

 Johnny Reagan won his 700th career game in a game played at the field on March 30, 1989.
 The field was formally dedicated to Reagan on April 15, 1989.
 The field's predecessor had also been named Johnny Reagan Field, since 1969.
 Reagan coached the program from prior to the 1958 season to after the 1993 season.